dhammon/zosi-hack/README.md

 hashcat -m 500 zosi.passwd -a 3 -1 '!@#$%/.' -2?u?l?d ?2?2?2?2?2?2?2?2?2?2 -i -w 3 -O --increment-min=7
 ```

 After 3 long days of  password cracking 7 characters, all combinations were exhausted and 8 characters were going to take another 30 days.
-30 days definitely exceeded my interest in this project so I decided to turn to a `hashcat` wordlist approach using rockyou.txt with the dive ruleset.
+30 days definitely exceeded my interest in this project so I decided to turn to a `hashcat` wordlist approach using rockyou.txt with the dive rule set.
 The rockyou file contains about 14 million passwords from a data breach back in 2009.
 14 million passwords might sound like a lot but it is grossly insufficient and only takes a few minutes to try every password in the list.
-But you can extend that list by using hashcat's dive ruleset which mutates each password in the list with hundreds of rules like adding a couple digits to the end of the password or changing the letter "s" to a dollar sign.
-Rockyou with the dive rule brings the total attempts from 14 million to about 1.5 trillion and would demand a full day of runtime to complete.
+But you can extend that list by using hashcat's dive rule set which mutates each password in the list with hundreds of rules like adding a couple digits to the end of the password or changing the letter "s" to a dollar sign.
+Rockyou with the dive rule set brings the total attempts from 14 million to about 1.5 trillion and would demand a full day of runtime to complete.
 I fired it off and went to bed.

 ```bash
 hashcat -m 500 zosi.passwd wordlists/rockyou.txt -r /usr/share/hashcat/rules/dive.rule -w 3 -O
 ```

-The next morning I checked the status of the rockyou+dive ruleset and bingo, password cracked!!
+The next morning I checked the status of the rockyou+dive rule set and bingo, password cracked!!

 ```bash